-- (xiii) Bereavement entitlements for casual employees - (a) Casual employees are entitled to not be available to attend work, or to leave work upon the death in Australia of a person prescribed in subclause (iv)(a) of this clause. - (b) The employer and the employee shall agree on the period for which the employee will be entitled to not be available to attend work.
-In the absence of agreement, the employee is entitled to not be available to attend work for up to forty eight hours (i.e. two days) per occasion.
+- (a) annual leave, including annual leave not exceeding ten days in single-day periods, or part thereof, in any calendar year at a time or times agreed by the parties.
+An employee and employer may agree to defer payment of the annual leave loading in respect of single day absences until at least five consecutive annual leave days are taken. - (b) an employee may elect with the employer's agreement to take annual leave at any time within a period of 24 months from the date at which it falls due; - (c) long service leave; or - (d) leave without pay for the purpose of providing care and support to the person concerned as defined in subclause (x) above. - C. Casual Employee Entitlements - (xiii) Bereavement entitlements for casual employees - (a) Casual employees are entitled to not be available to attend work, or to leave work upon the death in Australia of a person prescribed in paragraph (iv)(a) of this clause. - (b) The employer and the employee should agree on the period for which the employee will be entitled to not be available to attend work.
+In the absence of agreement, the employee is entitled to not be available to attend work for up to 48 hours (i.e. two days) per occasion.
 The casual employee is not entitled to any payment for the period of non-attendance. - (c) An employer must not fail to re-engage a casual employee because the employee accessed the entitlements provided for in this clause.
-The rights of an employer to engage or not engage a casual employee are otherwise not affected. - (xiv) Personal carer's entitlement for casual employees - (a) Subject to the evidentiary and notice requirements in subclauses (xi)(e)-(xi)(h) casual employees are entitled to not be available to attend work, or to leave work if they need to care for a person prescribed in subclause (x) of this clause who is sick and requires care and support, or who require care due to an unexpected emergency or the birth of a child. - (b) The employer and the employee shall agree on the period for which the employee will be entitled to not be available to attend work.
-In the absence of agreement, the employee is entitled to not be available to attend work for up to forty eight hours (i.e. two days) per occasion.
-The casual employee is not entitled to any payment for the period of non- attendance. - (c) An employer must not fail to re-engage a casual employee because the employee accessed the entitlements provided for in this clause.
-The rights of an employer to engage or not to engage a casual employee are otherwise not affected.

-D Flexible Work Practice Alternatives to Using FACS or Personal/Carer's Leave
+The rights of an employer to engage or not engage a casual employee are otherwise not affected. - (xiv) Personal carers entitlement for casual employees - (a) Subject to the evidentiary and notice requirements in paragraphs (xi)(e)-(h) casual employees are entitled to not be available to attend work, or to leave work if they need to care for a person prescribed in subclause (x) of this clause who is sick and requires care and support, or who require care due to an unexpected emergency or the birth of a child. - (b) The employer and the employee should agree on the period for which the employee will be entitled to not be available to attend work.
+In the absence of agreement, the employee is entitled to not be available to attend work for up to 48 hours (i.e. two days) per occasion.
+The casual employee is not entitled to any payment for the period of non-attendance. - (c) An employer must not fail to re-engage a casual employee because the employee accessed the entitlements provided for in this clause.
+The rights of an employer to engage or not to engage a casual employee are otherwise not affected. - D. Flexible Work Practice Alternatives to Using FACS or Personal/Carer's Leave